icon-carat-right menu search cmu-wordmark

 Achieving the Quantum Advantage in Software

-Jason Larkin Daniel Justice
+Jason Larkin Headshot of Daniel Justice.

 The Department of Defense (DoD) faces a number of computationally challenging software engineering problems, including machine learning and artificial intelligence (AI) along with validating and verifying increasingly complex software systems.
 Finding the ideal solution to these challenges, known as combinatorial optimization problems, is non-deterministic polynomial hard and, with classical computing paradigms, could take billions of years to solve.
 In the SEI's Emerging Technology Center (ETC), we are working to apply quantum computing to solve these mission-critical problems for the DoD.
 As described in this post, our latest effort focuses on near-term quantum computing for software verification and validation within the DoD.